T-RAT virus removal guide

 |Malware Removal (Windows)||

-To sum up, RATs are malicious programs (although, there are legitimate Remote Administration Tools) that allow cyber criminals to control infected machines remotely.
-In most cases they are used to steal sensitive information and/or distribute malware.
-A couple of examples of other malware of this type are ExpertRAT, HoudRat and BitRAT.
+RATs are malicious programs (note, however, that some are legitimate Remote Administration Tools) that allow cyber criminals to control infected machines remotely.
+In most cases, they are used to steal sensitive information and distribute malware.
+Some examples of other malware of this type are ExpertRAT, HoudRat and BitRAT.

 How did T-RAT infiltrate my computer?

-Website links and files in emails that are received from unknown, suspicious addresses should not be opened, especially if such emails are irrelevant.
-Any files, programs should be downloaded from official websites, via direct download links, and not through other sources (examples of unreliable download sources are provided in the previous paragraph).
-Third party installers should never be used to install software too.
-Installed programs (and operating system) has to be updated with tools and/or implemented functions that are provided by their official developers.
-None of the third party, unofficial tools should be used for that.
-Moreover, it is not legal to use them to activate any licensed software.
-One more way to keep a computer safe is to regularly scan it for threats with a reputable antivirus or anti-spyware software.
-It is also important to use an up-to-date security suite for that.
-If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Website links and files in emails that are received from unknown, suspicious addresses should not be opened, especially if the emails are irrelevant.
+All files and programs should be downloaded from official websites and via direct download links.
+Avoid other sources (examples of dubious download sources are provided in the previous paragraph).
+Third party installers should never be used to install software.
+Installed programs and operating systems must be updated with tools and implemented functions that are provided by official developers.
+Avoid all third party, unofficial tools.
+Furthermore, it is illegal to use unofficial tools to activate any licensed software.
+Keep your computer safe by regularly scanning it for threats with reputable antivirus or anti-spyware software.
+It is also important to use an up-to-date security suite.
+If you believe that your computer is already infected, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

 Websites (hacker forums) promoting T-RAT:

-Update 22 October 2020 - There is a new T-RAT version (T-RAT 2.0) which can be controlled via smartphone with Telegram messaging application using text based commands and command buttons provided by this Remote Administration Trojan.
-It has 98 commands that allow cyber criminals to enter and exit file manager and other modules, navigate on the file system (and download data), steal passwords, cookies, autofill data from browsers, session data from apps like Telegram, Viber, Skype, Discord (and some other apps), replace cryptocurrency wallet addresses in clipboard, log keystrokes, take screenshots, record audio via microphone and take pictures via webcam.
-Also, this version can be used to kill running processes, block access to websites, disable the task manager and the taskbar, control devices via Powershell, Command Prompt, HRDP or VNC and perform some other actions.
+Update 22 October 2020 - A new T-RAT version (T-RAT 2.0) is available which can be controlled via smartphones with the Telegram messaging application using text-based commands and command buttons provided by this Remote Administration Trojan.
+It has 98 commands that allow cyber criminals to enter and exit file manager and other modules, navigate the file system (and download data), steal passwords, cookies, autofill data from browsers, session data from apps like Telegram, Viber, Skype, Discord (and other apps), replace cryptocurrency wallet addresses in the clipboard, log keystrokes, take screenshots, record audio via the microphone and take images via the webcam.
+This version can also be used to kill running processes, block access to websites, disable Task Manager and the Taskbar, control devices via Powershell, Command Prompt, HRDP or VNC, and perform various other actions.